Welcome to Keble College Chapel

 The ideals on which Keble College was founded, namely a community of students and their tutors centred on common meals, study and worship, and particularly the sacrament of communion, continue to lie at the heart of the life of the Chapel in College.
 Those who worship in the Chapel seek to witness faithfully, yet critically, to their belief in God revealed in Christ, and to live that belief through prayer and action.

 Keble College Chapel is open daily and to all.
 All members of the College are invited to attend services and to participate in Chapel activities.
 And, all are welcome to use the Chapel for personal prayer and meditation.
 Holy Communion is celebrated on Sunday evenings at 5:30 pm during Full Term and on important Holy Days.
-All services are conducted in accordance with those of the Church of England.
+Our services are conducted in accordance with those of the Church of England.
 All baptized persons or those who have communicant status in their own denomination are welcome to receive Holy Communion.

 The Chaplain, The Reverend Dr Jenn Strawbridge, is happy to meet with any member of the College.
 Jenn is an Anglican priest and has been Chaplain at Keble since 2010, having served as Assistant Chaplain and in parish ministry the 6 years previous.
 As both Chaplain and a member of the College Welfare team, all are most welcome to drop by her office or give her a ring.
 Tea is always ready for brewing and she usually has a stash of chocolate at hand.
 The Chaplain is available for conversation to anyone regardless of religious background or none.
 All such meetings are conducted in strict confidence.
 The Sacrament of Reconciliation is available to those who seek it.